 Let’s enable it,

-If you now notice that “OpenWeather” extension is visible along the top status bar.
-Click on it, spend some time to set your current location.
+If you now notice that the “OpenWeather” extension is visible along the top status bar.
+Click on it, and spend some time setting your current location.

 Install Steam for Games including Windows-only Games

 Ubuntu gamers can play games online via “Steam”.
 Steam is a leading platform for the delivery and management of PC and Mac games with over 50 million accounts around the world and over 2,000 titles offered.

 Ubuntu enables you to play a number of Windows-only games on Linux via Steam’s new Proton project.
 In addition to that, Ubuntu 20.04 comes with Feral Interactive’s GameMode installed by default which automatically optimizes the Linux system for gaming performance.

 You can install Steam from the Ubuntu Software Center.